GurditLubana/Group-10-Meal-Planner/Devlog.md

    - Updated DB interfaces to have exceptions
    - Removed assertNotNull

 ### 2022-07-11
      Dev:
-    -Gurdit
+      - Gurdit
 Duration: 8 hrs
    Tasks:
    - Completed test class for TrendOps class in testsManraj branch.
    - Added edge case tests class in TestTrendOps.
    - Added more tests in simple tests in TestTrendOps.
    - Added more tests those should fail or throw exception.

 ### 2022-07-11
      Dev: